 Steve Bell's cartoons have been published all over the world; he has won numerous awards including Cartoon Art Trust Awards for Political and Strip cartooning, the What the Papers Say Cartoonist of the Year, the XXI Premio Satira Politica (Grafica estera) Forte Dei Marmi, The Political Cartoon Society Cartoon of the Year Award, the British Press Awards Cartoonist of the Year and the Channel 4 Political Humour Award.
 His most memorable images include John Major with his underpants worn outside his trousers, of Tony Blair with Margaret Thatcher's rogue eyeball, and of George W Bush as a chimpanzee.

 Val Bott MBE

 Val Bott is a museum and heritage consultant with over 25 years' experience of managing museums (including setting up those in LB Brent and LB Wandsworth from scratch) and was for four years Deputy Director of the Museums & Galleries Commission.
 Val chairs the committee of 10 local and family history societies which puts on the annual West London Local History Conference and edits the Newsletter of the Friends of Gunnersbury Park & Museum.
-Val also chairs the William Hogarth Trust, is Honorary Secretary to the Thames Explorer Trust and joined the board of the Cartoon Museum in 2014.
+Val has also chaired the William Hogarth Trust 2011-2017, is Honorary Secretary to the Thames Explorer Trust and joined the board of the Cartoon Museum in 2014.